What is Rocky Mountain Spotted Fever transmitted by a tick bite? - Breaking Latest News

 Diagnosis and therapies

 Diagnosis is made by serological tests for antibodies.
-The therapy is based on the use of specific antibiotics, as well as drugs to alleviate the symptoms.
+The therapy is based on the use of specific antibiotics, as well as drugs to relieve symptoms.